olioak/tiljavascript/notes/plan.md

   - show video of how i built the til

 # _MISC_
+- TIL you can add many empty lines
 - add string with number
 - number inside a string (think excel formats)
 - escape sequences